 The pain is known as “rest pain” because it happens when resting or asleep.
 The pain can be relieved temporarily by hanging the leg over the bed or walking.
 If the tissue of the limb has been affected, a non-healing sore or even gangrene may occur.
 Sudden onset of leg ischemia may cause severe pain, loss of pulses, coldness of the limb, paleness of the skin, and even leg weakness and loss of sensation.
 Patients should seek immediate medical attention if any of these symptoms occur.

-Your doctor may order an ankle-brachial index test (ABI) to check the blood pressure in your legs.
-An ultrasound imaging of the arteries, or magnetic resonance arteriography (MRA), or computed tomography (CT) scan can help, depending on the results of the ABI.
-In some cases, particularly with critical limb ischemia, your doctor may also order an arteriogram.
-This is an x-ray of the arteries that uses dye to view any potential issues.
+Your doctor may order an ankle-brachial index test (ABI) to check your leg blood pressure.
+Depending on the results of the ABI, an ultrasound imaging of the arteries, magnetic resonance arteriography (MRA), or computed tomography (CT) scan can help.
+Your doctor may also order an arteriogram in some cases, particularly with critical limb ischemia.
+This is an X-ray of the arteries using dye to view potential issues.

 Factors That May Lead To Leg Amputation